Spec700/BruinLink/README.md

 - choose the final seeded/demo club list
 - decide how demo edit codes will be distributed during presentation
-- run one final end-to-end demo pass on the target Supabase project
+- run one final manual demo pass on the target Supabase project
-- confirm the final lint, typecheck, build, and automated test commands
+- confirm the final lint, typecheck, automated test, and build commands
 - optionally add update logs
 - optionally replace edit codes with UCLA email login plus club-claim verification in a future version